ryankurte/pki/README.md

 ## Status
-Bootstrapping working, needs additional features and a security review.
+Bootstrapping working on OSX, needs cross platform support, some features and a security review.

 ## Process